Rock Point Provincial Park on Lake Erie, close to Dunnville

 You also will find all necessary sanitary installations, such as showers, washrooms etc.

 Be aware that the cute looking raccoons are not afraid to check whether you brought anything with you what the like.
 They do not hesitate to check out your car if the have access.
 They never leave anything as they found it.
 It is up to you to clean up after their visit and don't be surprised about any damages.

 They have learned to open doors, bags, zippers and seem to like all kind of food.

-Besides straying cats, an opossum, skunks, we also have racoons in our backyard.
-Seeing the battle marks on some of the cats we believe that one of the racoons may be responsible for those.
+Besides straying cats, an opossum, skunks, we also have raccoons in our backyard.
+Seeing the battle marks on some of the cats we believe that one of the raccoons may be responsible for those.
 Sometimes we wake up from the noise during the fights.